AdamKazmierczak/Devops/linux/Install And Configure SFTP.md

 Subsystem       sftp    /usr/libexec/openssh/sftp-server

 # Example of overriding settings on a per-user basis
-#Match User anoncvs
+-#Match User anoncvs
-#       X11Forwarding no
+-#       X11Forwarding no
-#       AllowTcpForwarding no
+-#       AllowTcpForwarding no
-#       PermitTTY no
+-#       PermitTTY no
-#       ForceCommand cvs server
+-#       ForceCommand cvs server

 # to have fully it configured you need to edit file and add configuration as bellow.